pimlu/ulam-asm/README.md

 ## ulam-asm

-This is an in-development Ulam spiral generator for Linux written in x86-64 assembly.
+This is an Ulam spiral generator for Linux written in x86-64 assembly.

 ### Building
 Chances are all you need to do is run `make`.
 This should build on any system that has GNU binutils installed (most well-known Linux distros) or a compatible alternative.